Research-Based

 • Beta-Alanine at 3.2 grams

-Another option for the hard-core user is C4 Ultimate Energy, Non-Carbonated.
-With the same 300 mg of caffeine anhydrous as in Bang, this C4 variety adds CarnoSyn, a patented beta-alanine, and Betaine Anhydrous as the primary performance ingredients.
-Beta-alanine and betaine may be better options for resistance training than the EAAs found in Bang.
+Another hardcore option is C4 Ultimate Energy, Non-Carbonated.
+With the same 300 mg of caffeine anhydrous as Bang, this C4 variety adds CarnoSyn, a patented beta-alanine, and Betaine Anhydrous as primary performance ingredients.
+Beta-alanine and betaine may better serve resistance training than the EAAs found in Bang.

-Those seeking a clean, plant-based energy might consider Reign Storm.
-Reign is one of the cleanest RTDs on the market, with just ten calories and 200 mg of plant-based caffeine.
+Those seeking clean, plant-based energy might consider Reign Storm.
+Reign is among the cleanest RTDs available, with just ten calories and 200 mg of plant-based caffeine.
 No sugars, added preservatives, artificially sourced flavors or colors, or high fructose corn syrup.
-It’s a cleaner option than Bang; however, it’s not as potent.
-Another option for a gentler energy boost with the same amino acid profile is Amino Energy from Optimum Nutrition.
-Amino Energy delivers milder energy with less caffeine, 100 versus 300 milligrams, and from natural sources versus anhydrous.
-Amino Energy also has electrolytes for hydration, making it a better option for intra-workouts or longer cardio sessions.
+It’s cleaner than Bang but less potent.
+Another option for gentler energy with the same amino acid profile is Amino Energy from Optimum Nutrition.
+Amino Energy delivers milder energy with less caffeine—100 versus 300 milligrams—from natural sources versus anhydrous.
+Amino Energy also contains electrolytes for hydration, making it superior for intra-workouts or longer cardio sessions.

 In Summary: Bang Energy Drink Review

-The brand has had its day, and unfortunately, its day in court.
-False advertising is anathema to the natural products industry, so the brand’s fate was most likely a long-term blessing.
+The brand has had its day—and unfortunately, its day in court.
+False advertising is anathema to the natural products industry, so the brand’s fate was likely a long-term blessing.
 Monster and Coca-Cola will undoubtedly toe the line going forward and avoid future issues.
-And that’s a good thing as the product is excellent and delivers the energy and improved performance it promises.
+That’s positive news since the product is excellent and delivers the energy and improved performance it promises.
 That said, I’m still unsure how it will “Fuel Your Destiny,” whatever that may mean.

 Overall Rating: